JayantGoel001/JayantGoel001.github.io/README.md

   </a>
 </p>

-This project was created for educational purposes and for personal use.
+This project was created for educational purpose and for personal use.
 Feel free to take inspiration.

-If you like my content or find this code useful, give it a ⭐
+If you like my content or find this code useful, give it a ⭐.

 ---